 The expansion of Black Friday in France

-In France, Black Friday (Vendredi Noir) is a day of massive promotions.
-It also affects products that are usually not sold out (computers, smartphones, etc.).
-The event is mainly driven by the Internet.
+Black Friday (Vendredi Noir) is a day of massive promotions in France.
+It also affects products usually not sold out (computers, smartphones, etc.).
+The Internet mainly drives the event.
 Some retailers take advantage of the opportunity and offer significant discounts valid for:

 - only 24 hours (the traditional duration of Black Friday) or